Western Australia's Coral Coast is home to some of the most stunning seasonal displays of wildflowers in the State.

 Blooms can be seen along the entire Coral Coast, in places such as Lesueur National Park, Cape Range National Park and the Shark Bay World Heritage Area, year round.
-The flowers are more seasonal in some regions such as Wildflower Country with biodiverse hotspot Coalseam Conservation Park, which bursts into carpets of brilliant colour between July and September, with pink, gold, cream and white Everlasting flowers covering a dramatic terrain of rugged cliffs, rocky outcrops and red soil.
+The flowers are more seasonal in some regions such as Wildflower Country with biodiverse hotspot Coalseam Conservation Park, which bursts into carpets of pink, gold, cream and white Everlasting flowers covering a dramatic terrain of rugged cliffs, rocky outcrops and red soil.

-These are the recommended hotspots for viewing wildflowers in our region:
+These are the recommended hotspots for flower sightings in our region:

-Made up of 17,000 hectares of coastal heathland, the Nambung National Park is home to a variety of native plants and animals.
+Made up of 17,000 hectares of coastal heathland, the Park is home to a variety of native plants and animals.
 Wildflowers commonly found during late winter and spring include wattles, quandong, yellowtail flower, thick-leaved fan flower, white clematis, cockies tongues, parrot bush and banksia species.

 Whilst driving around this park, please be careful for wildlife including Kangaroo and Emu.
 The Pinnacles Desert Discovery Centre is open from 9.30am to 4.30pm on every day of the year except Christmas Day.
 National Park entry fees apply.

 Lesueur National Park is 30 minutes drive from Green Head (220kms from Perth) and is one of the most diverse and rich floral areas in the world.
 The park is home to over 900 species, including many plants found nowhere else in the world.
 This biodiverse hotspot represents approximately 10% of the state’s known flora.
 Some 111 species are endemic to the region, of which 10 species are declared rare and nine of them are only found in Lesueur National Park.